drew-post/frontend-devoteam/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.2.
 It takes a random 50 users from the Random User API (https://randomuser.me/api/?results=50) and displays them in a list and grid view.

+## Things I would improve about this project

+Now that it's been about a year since I initially created this project, some things I would improve in the future include:
+- Breaking out list, grid, filter, and search functionalities into their own components for modularity
+- Lazy load those components + the images
+- Clean up styling and UI

 ## Development server

 - Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.